Ruby’s inherited Hook: The Timing Problem and a TracePoint Solution in WiFi Wand

 class BaseModel

-def self.finalize!
+def self.verify_underscore_methods_implemented!

 end